 Short form for cross readers:

-• Some reservations at sansaro restaurant require a credit card (Spring 2023 update: for all days & times).
+- Some reservations in restaurant sansaro require a credit card

-• If we keep a table free for you on certain days, then we must be able to rely bindingly on it that you come, otherwise a damage arises
+- If we reserve a table for you on certain days, then we have to binding can count on you to come, otherwise there will be a damage

 Why we request credit card for some reservations